BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

-\stitle{The zigzag scheduling. } To address this issue, the observation is that by delaying request scheduling on inst.0, the inst.1 will have more layers coming, giving us opportunities to balance the workload. {\fig{fig:zigzag}} (b) shows an example.
-After requests 2--5 have been executed on inst.1, we delay their execution on inst.0 and wait for the second layer to come.
+\stitle{The ZigZag scheduling. \,} To address this issue, our observation is that by delaying request scheduling on inst.0, inst.1 will have more layers coming, opening opportunities to balance the workload between instances. {\fig{fig:zigzag}} (b) shows this: After requests 2--5 have been executed on inst.1, we delay their execution on inst.0 and wait for the second layer to come.
 This allows us to adopt a more aggressive pipeline configuration $(2,5)$ for them.
 Note that the delay won't waste GPU because we can schedule pending requests (e.g., 6).
-After the second layer has been loaded, inst.1 can come back (thus, in a zigzag way) to execute the second layer of request 2--5.
-Thus, the second layer execution of request 3--6 is overlapped with the execution of layers 3--6 for request 2.
-Thanks to this overlap, the overall inference time decreases from 32 to 22, not violate the SLO.
+After the second layer has been loaded, inst.1 can come back (thus, in a ZigZag way) to execute the second layer of requests 2--5.
+Thus, the second layer execution of requests 3--6 is overlapped with the execution of layers 3--6 for request 2.
+Thanks to this overlap, the overall inference time of request 7 decreases from 32 to 22, now within the SLO.

-To realize the above zigzag scheduling, we formulate the problem as follows.
-Note that like existing works~\cite{vllm,DBLP:journals/corr/abs-2404-09526,DBLP:conf/osdi/YuJKKC22}, the scheduling assumes a first-come-first-serve (FCFS) policy.
-For ease of presentation, we first assume non-LLM and then extend to LLM.
-More specifically, our scheduling method contains two parts: pipeline configuration and request scheduling.
+The above ZigZag scheduling can be formulated as follows.
+Assuming a first-come-first-serve (FCFS) scheduling policy, the de facto for serving~\cite{vllm,DBLP:journals/corr/abs-2404-09526,DBLP:conf/osdi/YuJKKC22}.
+For ease of presentation, we first assume non-LLM and then extend to LLM in \textsection{\ref{sec:design-llm}}.
+The scheduling has two parts:

-\emph{\uline{(1) Pipeline configuration. }} Given $N$ request batches with equal size, we first determine the pipeline configuration ($\text{T}_i, \text{S}_i$) for each request, where $\text{T}_i$ and $\text{S}_i$ are the number of layers to be executed on the target and source GPU for request $i$, respectively.
-To goal is to minimize the average latency with an Integer Linear Program (ILP): \ \\[-0pt]
+\emph{\uline{(1) Pipeline configuration. }} Given $N$ request batches with equal execution time, we first determine the pipeline configuration ($\text{T}_i, \text{S}_i$) for them, where $\text{T}_i$ and $\text{S}_i$ are the number of layers to be executed on the target and source GPU for request $i$, respectively.
+The goal is to minimize the average latency, which can be formulated with the following Integer Linear Program (ILP): \ \\[-3pt]